This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 - Unlimited texts

-If you fall in love with London and choose to stay longer than a month, you may decide to top up your Giffgaff account.
+If you fall in love with London and choose to stay longer, you may decide to top up your Giffgaff account.
 To do so, you can purchase a voucher from any kiosk or cell provider.

 Alternatively, you can call 43430, select option 2 and top up using a debit card or credit card – but this will need to be a UK card.